Russian Flagship students are invited to sign up for a pilot tutorial...

 Admitted students sign an acceptance form to indicate that they understand the program's requirements and commit to working to the best of their ability to achieve a Superior level of proficiency in Russian.

-Phase 1: Foundation in Russian: 1st – 4th year Russian or the equivalent.
 Courses are offered during the academic year and over the summer at UW-Madison or abroad.
-Intensive 1st, 2nd and 3rd year Russian Flagship are offered at UW-Madison during the summer.
-Students may take summer courses through other U.S. summer intensive programs such as the Russian Language Institute at Bryn Mawr College; Kathryn Wasserman Davis School of Russian at Middlebury College; Summer Workshop for Slavic and East European Languages at Indiana University; and the Center for Language Studies, Beloit College.
-Language Flagship Scholarships may available for summer study at Russian Flagship Centers in the United States and in Russia.
+Intensive first, second, and third year Russian courses are offered at UW-Madison during the summer.
+Students may take summer courses through other U.S. summer intensive programs such as the Russian Language Institute at Bryn Mawr College; Kathryn Wasserman Davis School of Russian at Middlebury College; Summer Workshop for Slavic and East European Languages at Indiana University; and the Center for Language Studies at Beloit College.

-In addition to 1st-4th year Russian language courses, Russian Flagship students in Phase 1 participate in small-group or individualized tutorials, as well as in extensive co- and extra-curricular activities.
+In addition to first to fourth-year Russian language courses, Russian Flagship students in Phase One participate in small-group or individualized tutorials, as well as in extensive co- and extra-curricular activities.
 Students are strongly encouraged to live in the Русский дом/Russian House in the International Learning Community.

-Phase 2: Advanced Coursework in Russian: Required courses are intended to help students reach the minimum of Advanced Low proficiency required for study in St. Petersburg on the academic year Overseas Russian Flagship Program, and to undertake research in Russian in their major field of study.
+Required courses are intended to help students reach the minimum of Advanced Low proficiency required for the academic year Russian Overseas Flagship Program, and to undertake research in Russian in their major field of study.
 Required courses are:

 - Slavic 433: History of Russian Culture (3 cr.)